Edu590/Edu590/README.md

 #### Here's a bit about me:

-I'm one of those people with old-gen CPUs from the previous millenium (in my case, from the end of 99) - possibly a reason for not working so well, because weird glitches happen sometimes, like me putting decorations in wall outlets and powering the house down, or laying in a mooving walkway (hospital came next), or various other perfectly normal things like these 2.
+I'm one of those people with old-gen CPUs from the previous millenium (in my case, from the end of 99) - possibly a reason for not working so well, because weird glitches happen sometimes, like me putting decorations in wall outlets and powering the house down, or laying in a mooving walkway (hospital came next), or various other perfectly normal things.

 It's still good enough for me to do some cool things though, which you can find in my repositories.
 I love to do something useful and learn new things along the way.